Shrimpig/llvm_passes/dbgIR/README.md

 ## How to run this pass

-the simplest way is to run clang with the plugin
+the simplest way is to run clang with the plugin (do not forget the `-g`)

-    clang -Xclang -load -Xclang ~/llvm_passes/dbg/dbgIR.so hello.c
+    clang -Xclang -load -Xclang ~/llvm_passes/dbg/dbgIR.so hello.c -g

 or if this does not work, you can write a script as a wrapper of clang